 - Homes where you can relax on a 100 degree day – before air conditioning became standard, you wouldn’t want to stay at home on a hot summer day.
 Instead, you’d go out to the lake, seek shelter at a local theater, or hide away in a basement if you were lucky to have one.
 ACs allow us to stay in the comfort of our own homes if we want to.

 - Treated air for those with extreme allergies – air conditioning has also allowed people with severe allergies to find a little relief.
-Your AC isn’t just giving you cold air – it’s also filtering out pollens, dusts, and other debris that can cause sneezing and wheezing attacks in the less fortunate.
+Your AC isn’t just giving you cold air – it’s also filtering out pollens, dust, and other debris that can cause sneezing and wheezing attacks in the less fortunate.
 If you know someone with bad allergies, you know that just a few minutes outside can set off a coughing attack.

 How to Celebrate Air Conditioning Appreciation Days